boyter/scc/README.md

 scc --format-multi "tabular:stdout,html:output.html,csv:output.csv"
 ```

-The above will run against the current directory, outputting to standard output the the default output, as well as writing
+The above will run against the current directory, outputting to standard output the default output, as well as writing
 to output.html and output.csv with the appropriate formats.

 #### Tabular